-After this step is completed, the server will send the request of required data to the data center and then share the result with the user.
+After this step is completed, the server will send the request for the required data to the data center and then share the result with the user.

 In this tutorial on ‘How Does the Internet Work?’, you looked into the ways the internet works from the very beginning to be able to use the internet to access an innumerable amount of information and data of any format from any location.

-If you want to learn more about the topic and further enhance your knowledge about various aspects of working on the internet, you can refer to Simplilearn's Cyber Security Expert course.
+If you want to learn more about the topic and further enhance your knowledge about various aspects of working on the internet, you can refer to Simplilearn's Caltech Cybersecurity Bootcamp.
 This expert course will equip you with more than enough knowledge for working on the internet.